Getting Started with Minerva modules - Staff Guide

 You will add your content to the Module Content area.

 For technical reasons, and to ensure that module areas are uncluttered, content will not be automatically copied from the previous instance of a module.
-Once staff have reviewed their teaching content, they can use straightforward copy functionality to copy individual items or folders from previous modules at the click of a button.
+Once staff have reviewed their teaching content, they can use straightforward copy functionality to copy individual items or folders from previous modules.

-You should only copy individual files, folders, Learning Modules, or other content (such as tests) - do not copy an entire module as not all content types will copy well, and any structure deeper than the 2 levels will not be copied across which will result in more time being spent reviewing, moving, and removing content e.g. Turnitin assignments.
-Copy content in Ultra Course View covers the process in detail and includes key recommendations.
+You should only copy individual files, folders, Learning Modules, or other content (such as tests) - do not copy an entire module, as not all content types will copy well.
+The Copy content in Minerva guide provides a detailed overview of the process and includes key recommendations.

 Adding content

-When you click on the + icon, content options will be displayed underneath for you to select the type of content you want to add:
+When you select the + icon, content options will be displayed underneath for you to select the type of content you want to add:

 Let's look at each one of the content options in a little more detail:

-1. Create - Clicking on Create will present you with options to add:
+1. Create - Selecting Create will present you with options to add:

-• Document (this is a blank page you can add different types of content to e.g. text/file uploads/html).
+- Document (this is a blank page you can add different types of content to e.g. text/file uploads/html/embed videos/content knowledge checks).
+See the Minerva Documents guide for more information on the options available.

-• Assessment: Blackboard Test and Assignment.
+- Assessment: Blackboard Test, Assignment, and Form.
 See Assess and evaluate for more information on these tools.

-2. Copy Content - options to copy content from other modules and within the module.
-See Copy content in Ultra Course View.
+3. Copy Content - Options to copy content from other modules and within the module.
+See Copy content in Minerva.

-5. Content Market - This is the route to our integrated tools e.g. Mediasite, Turnitin, Gradescope, Top Hat, Mobius, Pebblepad etc. Click on the name of the tool you want or the + icon (when it's displayed on screen) to add the tool to your module.
+6. Content Market - This is the route to our integrated tools e.g. Mediasite, Turnitin, Gradescope, Mobius, Pebblepad etc. Select on the name of the tool you want or the + icon (when it's displayed on screen) to add the tool to your module.

 N.B.
 A link to your Mediasite module catalogue and your module reading list is already added to your module as part of the module template.